gsoules/AvantSearch/README.md

 Layout Selector Width | Specifies the width of the layout selector dropdown that appears on search results pages.
 Detail Layout | Detail layout elements.
 Index View | Elements that can be used as the Index View field.
-Tree View | Elements that can be used as the Tree View field.
+Tree View | Elements containing hierarchical data that can be used as the Tree View field.
-Hierarchy | Elements that contain hierarchical data.
 Integer Sorting | Columns that should be sorted as integers.
 Address Sorting | Sort street addresses first by street name, then by street number.
 Date Range | Show the Advanced Search option to search within a range of years.